Van towing tips from Vans A2Z

 The issue of towing trailers with light commercial vehicles — whether it be a van, pick-up or light truck — is one fraught with dangers and general misunderstandings.

 From the rules and regulations surrounding trailers and towing, to less bureaucratic issues such as parking and manoeuvring, towing is often a complicated endeavour.

-So here are some top towing tips to help simplify the process, and keep you on the right side of the law.
+Watch our brief video below for some quick tips to help you keep on the right side of the law.

 Make sure you have the right type of license

 The first potential problem that needs to be addressed is your license.
 Specifically, you need to work out if you are actually entitled to tow trailers.

 Fortunately, the law is very clear on this point.

 If you passed your driving test before 1 January 1997 then you will be entitled to drive a vehicle and trailer up to a combined Maximum Authorised Mass (MAM) of 8.25 tonnes.

 However, if you passed your driving test after 1 January 1997 — unless you have taken an additional B+E van and trailer category test — you can only drive a van coupled with:

 - A trailer up to 750kg MAM, or